 The Police and Crime Commissioner (PCC) is elected to be the voice of the people and hold the Chief Constable and the Force to account, making the police answerable to the communities they serve.

-The police and crime objectives for South Yorkshire are set out in the Police and Crime Plan 2022-2025 Safer Streets, More Police and the PCC then holds the Chief Constable to account for delivering against those objectives.
+The police and crime objectives for South Yorkshire are set out in the Police and Crime Plan 2022-2025 Working Together for a Safer South Yorkshire and the PCC then holds the Chief Constable to account for delivering against those objectives.

 One of the ways this is done is through the monthly Public Accountability Board.
 This is where the Chief Constable and senior officers present reports to the PCC on the progress being made against the priority areas within the Police and Crime Plan.
 The PCC then has the opportunity to ask questions to find out more about the work being undertaken in these priority areas as well as other areas of interest including any emerging and urgent issues.